DA2PPC vaccine

 DA2PP is a multivalent vaccine for dogs that protects against the viruses indicated by the alphanumeric characters forming the abbreviation: D for canine distemper, A2 for canine adenovirus type 2, which offers cross-protection to canine adenovirus type 1 (the more pathogenic of the two strains) (see Canine adenovirus), the first P for canine parvovirus, and the second P for parainfluenza.
 Because infectious canine hepatitis is another name for canine adenovirus type 1, an H is sometimes used instead of A. In DA2PPC, the C indicates canine coronavirus.
 This is not considered a core vaccination and is therefore often excluded from the abbreviation.

 This vaccine is usually given to puppies at 6–8 weeks of age, followed by 10–12 weeks of age, and then 14–16 weeks of age.
 This vaccine is given again at 1 year of age and then annually, or every 3 years depending on local and national laws.
 Some veterinarians' recommended vaccine schedules may differ from this.

 DA2PPC does not include vaccination against Bordetella, but the combination of Bordetella with DA2PPC significantly reduces kennel cough infection through prevention of adenovirus, distemper, and parainfluenza.

-DHPP, DAPP, DA2PP, and DAPPC are not the same.
+DHPP, DAPP and DA2PP are the same.
+But those three and DAPPC are not the same.
 The names are often used interchangeably but they are different.
 Distemper, adenovirus type 1 (thus hepatitis), parainfluenza, and parvovirus are covered by all 4, but only DAPPC covers coronavirus.